civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 7

-  **(1)** No officer or employee of the Patent Office shall buy, sell, acquire or traffic in any invention, patent, right to a patent, **certificate of supplementary protection or right to such a certificate**, or any interest **in any of them**, and every purchase, sale, acquisition or transfer of any **of them**, or **of** any interest **in any of them,** made by or to **such an** officer or employee is void **or, in Quebec, null**.
+  **(1)** No officer or employee of the Patent Office shall buy, sell, acquire or traffic in any invention, patent, right to a patent, certificate of supplementary protection or right to such a certificate, or any interest in any of them, and every purchase, sale, acquisition or transfer of any of them, or of any interest in any of them, made by or to such an officer or employee is void or, in Quebec, null.

 ### Section 34

   **(1)** Paragraph 12(1)(a) of the French version of the Act is replaced by the following:

-    **régir** la forme et le contenu des demandes de brevet;
+    régir la forme et le contenu des demandes de brevet;

   **(2)** Paragraph 12(1)(g) of the French version of the Act is replaced by the following:

-    **régir** le paiement des taxes réglementaires, y compris le moment et la manière selon laquelle ces taxes doivent être payées, les surtaxes qui peuvent être levées pour les paiements en souffrance, ainsi que les circonstances dans lesquelles les taxes peuvent être remboursées en tout ou en partie;
+    régir le paiement des taxes réglementaires, y compris le moment et la manière selon laquelle ces taxes doivent être payées, les surtaxes qui peuvent être levées pour les paiements en souffrance, ainsi que les circonstances dans lesquelles les taxes peuvent être remboursées en tout ou en partie;

   **(3)** Paragraph 12(1)(j.8) of the Act is replaced by the following:

-    authorizing the Commissioner to extend, subject to any prescribed terms and conditions, the time fixed by or under this Act **in respect of any business before the Patent Office** for doing anything where the Commissioner is satisfied that the circumstances justify the extension;
+    authorizing the Commissioner to extend, subject to any prescribed terms and conditions, the time fixed by or under this Act in respect of any business before the Patent Office for doing anything where the Commissioner is satisfied that the circumstances justify the extension;

 ### Section 35